 When a student arrives on campus or enters the church parking area in a personal vehicle, he/she is considered "in school."
 Students are not allowed to leave the school campus without parental permission and administrative approval.
-To leave campus, the student must check out through the school office.
+To leave campus, the student must check out through the school office and a parent/guardian must come in or call in for permission.
 If a student is leaving campus and will return the same day, he/she must sign in and out through the office.
+If the parent/guardian is calling in for their upper school student to leave early and that student drives, they must state who they are, reason for leaving, and give verbal permission for that student to leave on their own and send in a note via email or with the student when they return with written permission for our records.
+The student must come to the front office to check out of school.
+If the parent/guardian comes into the office to check out a student, they must show their ID, give a reason for early dismissal, and check out their child with the front office staff.